Istinub/rfq-system-tkmr/backend/RENDER_DEPLOYMENT.md

 Ensure `tsconfig.json` continues to emit JavaScript into `dist/` and that `npm start` executes `node dist/index.js`.

+## 5. Required Environment Variables & Failure Symptoms

+These values are mandatory for a healthy production deploy:

+- `NODE_ENV`: Must be `production` so that strict CORS rules are enforced.
+Leaving it undefined keeps dev defaults and hides warnings.
+- `ADMIN_API_KEY`: If missing, `/api/admin/*` responds with HTTP 503 and the admin dashboard will fail authentication.
+- `DATABASE_URL`: Without a valid URL Prisma cannot connect; `/health/detailed` will report `prisma.status = error` and admin queries will fail.
+- `CORS_ORIGINS`: When undefined or blank in production the backend blocks every browser request.
+Set it to the full frontend origin (multiple origins comma-separated).

+Use the `/health/detailed` endpoint after each deploy to verify that `adminApiKeyConfigured`, `databaseConfigured`, and the Prisma status are all healthy.

-## 5. Enabling CORS for the Frontend Domain
+## 6. Enabling CORS for the Frontend Domain

 1. Set `CORS_ORIGINS` in Render’s Environment tab to the fully qualified frontend URL (multiple origins comma-separated).
 2. The server reads `CORS_ORIGINS` and restricts CORS to those values.
-If the variable is omitted, all origins are allowed (development default).
+In production, leaving the list empty blocks all browser requests as a safety filter.
 3. If the frontend domain changes, update `CORS_ORIGINS` and redeploy.

-## 6. Deployment Flow
+## 7. Deployment Flow

 1. Push your changes to the configured branch.
 2. Render detects the push, runs `npm install && npm run build` in `backend/`.